 - Bleach: In the anime series there is a race called Bounts, a vampire variant, each of whom has a Doll, which seems to be a type of elemental familiar.
 Dolls will turn on and kill a weak master; this suggests that although the individual Bount's elemental affinity is an internal characteristic that determines what Doll they can summon, the Dolls come from the environment and return to the environment when their masters die.
 Dolls don't take mates or reproduce.

 - Devilman: Demons in this series are ancient organisms who can fuse with other living things and inanimate objects to gain many abilities and powers from what they've fused with, taking them over completely.
 Thus they look like the chimerical creatures from ancient texts.
 They have psychic powers normally of varying strengths.
 However, human consciousness is lethal to them.
 But a person who's scared or otherwise loses control of their higher mental functions can be taken over.
 Should that person have a pure heart, however...they will posess the demon's flesh and gain their superpowers.
-And thus Devilman was born when Akira Fudo managed to merge with a demon.
+And thus Devilman was born when Akira Fudou managed to merge with the demon Amon.

 - The pain experienced by the pilot when the EVA is damaged is because they are neurally linked.
 That is, their nervous system are linked, which is what allows them to move so smoothly instead of in mechanical jerks.